 APPENDIX C – TIER III COURSES

-This tier includes leadership/public safety-related executive-, command-, or supervisory-level development schools and course work lasting less than 2 weeks.
+This tier includes leadership/public safety-related executive-, command-, or supervisory-level development schools and course work lasting less than 2 weeks, BUT A MINIMUM OF THREE (3) DAYS.
 (Other courses may apply, but will be subject to review and approval.)

 - Accreditation Assessor Training